Tuesday, June 13, 2023

 The semi-public event will take place in three languages, namely Dutch, English and German, possibly with simultaneous translation depending on the budget.
 Friends and colleagues wanting to contribute by giving a lecture or seminar on why and how the New Knowledge Christianity can be fathomed, furthered and protected are cordially invited to submit an abstract on what they want to bring in.
 Why the New Christianity needs protection from its greatest opponent “The New Arabism”, i.e. the materialistic natural science originally developed by the Arabs in the early Middle Ages that has since then grown into the greatest, destructive anti-human power on earth (Herbert Witzenmann in his essay "Monetary Order as a Matter of Consciousness") can be gathered by reading the three karma lectures by Rudolf Steiner on July 18, 19 and 20, 1924 in Arnhem.
 An online presentation may also be possible.
 Depending on the response, the meeting could be prolonged to May 29 and continued in the fall.
 More information and study material will follow, including the already announced translation of the 13-part introduction by Herbert Witzenmann on Rudolf Steiner’s book Christianity as Mystical Fact and the Mysteries of Antiquity, which can be read in Dutch here.
 A complete translation of Knowledge as a Mysterium by Graham Rickett from Tomberg Books has in the mean time appeared.

-(Update: This conference has in the meantime been held with a contribution by yours truly "Presenting Rudolf Steiner's Memoranda - Powers to the People" and one by Patrick Steensma, "Assessment of the Antroposophical Society and Its Viability" For my latest view on the sad state of the Society, see my lecture "The Entombment of the Anthroposophical Society and Its Possible Resurrection"
+(Update: This conference has in the meantime been held for a select audience with a contribution by yours truly "Presenting Rudolf Steiner's Memoranda - Powers to the People" and one by Patrick Steensma, "Assessment of the Antroposophical Society and Its Viability" For my latest view on the sad state of the Society, see my lecture "The Entombment of the Anthroposophical Society and Its Possible Resurrection")

 Robert J. Kelder,